 Table I lists the major detection methods used in optical communications following the classification scheme in [22].
-The first three columns enumerate and describe five fundamentally different classes of detection methods, while the fourth and fifth columns specify, respectively, an LObased implementation and a DD-based implementation for each class.
+The first three columns enumerate and describe five fundamentally different classes of detection methods, while the fourth and fifth columns specify, respectively, an LO-based implementation and a DD-based implementation for each class.
 Canonical receiver structures for most of these can be found in [22].
 As defined here, an LO-based scheme injects an unmodulated carrier into the receiver to aid in detection, while a DD-based scheme does not (a DD-based scheme may transmit an unmodulated carrier along with the modulated signal to aid in detection).
-It should be evident from Table I that an LO-based scheme is not necessarily coherent; and, conversely, a DD-based scheme is not necessarily noncoherent.
-For brevity, the discussion here is simplified from that in [22]; for example, frequency-shift keying and its variants are not discussed here.
+It should be evident from Table I that an LO-based scheme is not necessarily coherent; and, conversely, a DD-based scheme is not necessarily

-1In this paper, we neglect memory effects in all channels, which may arise from uncompensated channel dispersion or transmit pulses that are not orthogonal to time translates by all nonzero integer multiples of the symbol period (see Sec.
-II-B).
+1In this paper, we neglect memory effects in all channels, which may arise from uncompensated channel dispersion or transmit pulses that are not orthogonal to time translates by all nonzero integer multiples of the symbol period (see Section II-B).
 In a channel with memory, our analysis approximates the optimal input distribution for a memoryless channel with the same marginal statistics as the actual channel.